• Skip to primary navigation

 • ×

 Growing up I didn’t like mayo- it just wasn’t my cup of tea.
-Until I started eating healthier and trying to make things on my own is when I realized I really wanted to try homemade mayo.
+Until I started trying to make things on my own is when I realized I really wanted to try homemade mayo.

 Once I realized that all mayonnaise is is egg, lemon juice, salt, and oil the mysterious weird white stuff was actually appealing and seemed like a good source of healthy fat.